 Our bruschetta never even made it out of the photo vignette at the top of this post.
-After we photographed it, everyone in the test kitchen gathered around and ate it right off the prop table — piling spoonfuls of tomato on toast.
-There was a moment of silence, as everyone took their first bites, and then the reviews started pouring out.
+After we photographed it, everyone in the test kitchen grabbed plates, and we served it right off the prop table — piling spoonfuls of tomato on toast.
+There was a moment of silence as everyone took their first bites, and then the reviews started pouring out.
 “It’s so good,” someone said, “I could eat it by the spoonful.”
 Excellent, more of that grilled toast for us.

-Bruschetta comes together in 15 minutes or so, which makes it great for an impromptu or post-work happy hour.
-We served ours with a bottle of La Marca Prosecco di Conegliano-Valdobbiadene.
+Bruschetta comes together in 15 minutes or so, which makes it great for an impromptu or post-work happy hour with your S.O.
+We like ours with a bottle of La Marca Prosecco di Conegliano Valdobbiadene.
 It smells like honey, but tastes like ripe lemons and green apples, a tartness that will bring out the heirlooms’ bright notes.

 Our tip: If you don’t have a grill, you can toast the bread in the oven or on a grill pan.
 But our best advice is to use the grill if you can — the oven can’t compete.

 ½ tsp flake salt, plus more to taste